adumont/AlexForth6809/docs/day01/README.md

 - An Inner Interpreter, which will be responsible for moving along the thread and run each word in turn.
 - A small dictionary of words: we will define 3 words,

 Now let's comment each piece one by one.
+The full code listing is [here](forth.lst).

 ## Data stack